NicholasLYang/uptointerpretation/content/posts/vetting-a-startup.md

 super smart tech whizzes; and they just raised a bunch of money.
 What's not to like?

+Well, a lot.
+Startups can be very rewarding fun experiences.
+They can also be absolutely miserable experiences with lots of emotional strife, economic hardship, and real repercussions on your life.
+And by becoming an employee of a startup, you are effectively betting your time, energy, and money on that this startup will be the former and not the latter.

 Before you take their offer, here's what I think you should try to figure out.